GiovanniCS/ST-Thesis/SeuratExtension/stardustEvaluation.md

 In conclusion the increase in CSSs for "0.5" configuration of Stardust is statistically significative if compared with the results based on shuffled position of spots.

 # All configurations
-Repeating the above tests for all the configuration of Startust, we obtain the following results:
+Repeating the above tests for all the configurations of Startust, we obtain the following results:
 <img src="https://user-images.githubusercontent.com/25981629/97899582-c6c3e380-1d39-11eb-921d-4f6a285d5297.png" width="800" />

 We can see that increasing the space weight, more null hypothesis are rejected.